aimeeyen/kickstarter-analysis/README.md

  - Decline in success rate during School break: Spring, Summer, and Winter Break
  - Deline in success rate during Holiday season: 4th of July, Thanksgiving and Christmas
  - Low performing month Nov-Dec, maybe signifiy lower purchasing power during Holiday seasons
- - The two variance Failed and Successful Outcomes, are in positive correlation.
+ - The two variances Failed and Successful Outcomes, are in positive correlation.

 ### Analysis of Outcomes Based on Goals

 ![Outcomes_vs_Goals](https://github.com/aimeeyen/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png)
+ - Sucess rate tends to decreased as the fundraising goal inceases, hense a negative correlation
+ - At $15K, $35K and $44K have the equal percentage at around 50%.
+ - After $45K goal, a steep decline of success rate
+ - Between $35K to $45K, seemed to be the most stable performating goal setting.

 ### Challenges and Difficulties Encountered

 ####